A Guide on the Cheapest Way to Send Money to China in 2026

 Cryptocurrency

-Unfortunately, for people wishing to use Bitcoin ATMs in China, you are out of luck, as there are none in the country.
+For people wishing to use Bitcoin ATMs in China, there are none in the country.

-Cryptocurrencies in general are usually banned in China, as the government wants people to use the digital Yuan instead.
+Cryptocurrencies in general are banned in China, as the government wants people to use the digital yuan instead.
+Attempting to use unofficial money exchange agents or crypto channels to circumvent China’s foreign exchange rules is illegal and exposes you to scams and serious legal risk.

 The Best Method to Send Money To China

-As you can see from the table below, Remitly is your best choice when sending USD1,000 to China.
-And as you get closer to USD10,000, it remains the best overall option.
+As you can see from the table below, Remitly is your best choice when sending US$1,000 to China.
+And as you get closer to US$10,000, it remains the best overall option.

-Now that we have some basic figures from the table above, let’s delve into some specific countries.
+Now that we have some basic figures from the table above, let’s look at some specific countries.

 Country-Specific Recommendation